 If you are a sole proprietor or a partner in a new business, you can claim a refund of your unused credit instead of carrying over the unused amount to next year.

-You can only make this election in the first five years that you operate your new business.
+You can only make this election in the first five tax years (excluding short years) that you operate your new business.

 You cannot claim a refund of unused credit if: